mastrHyperion98/PassLock/README.md

 # Future Plans

 I would like to do the following eventually, however, the application is currently in a state where I would use it myself.

-* Cleaner and more complete user interface.
+* polish the user interface
-* Ability to select a key with which to re-encrypt the database (would require the users master password to be entered first).
+* add some cloud backup-sync functionality (probably with Google Drive)
+* ability to change encryption key aka secret key
-* Ability to change the master password.
+* ability to change master password
-* Figure out a safe way to backup the data and secret key in case of data loss.
+* ability to have mulitple different users
+* migrate the backend stuff to a hosted server API (either in NodeJS or Python).
+* connect to the server API rather than local database.

 # Releases